jcaverhagen/python_docx_xlsx/README.md

 Simple docx and xlsx editor written in python.

 Changelog:
+##### 11-08-2015
+- Fix: looping through paragraphs in searchAndReplace
+- Improved search and replace function in headerfile

 ##### 10-08-2015
 - Fix: double reference when adding footer[].xml
 - Improved search and replace function in FooterFile